Paulinho (footballer, born July 1988): 2013 Confederations Cup

 Paulinho was selected by Luiz Felipe Scolari for the 23-man Brazil squad for the 2013 FIFA Confederations Cup held in his home country.
-In Brazil's final warm-up match for the competition against England at the Maracanã on 2 June 2013, Paulinho volleyed home Lucas Moura's cross to level the game late on at 2–2; the sides would finish level on this same scoreline.
+In Brazil's second to last final warm-up match for the competition against England at the Maracanã on 2 June 2013, Paulinho volleyed home Lucas Moura's cross to level the game late on at 2–2; the sides would finish level on this same scoreline.
 In the opening group match on 15 June against Japan, Paulinho scored Brazil's second goal in a 3–0 victory.
 In the semi-final round against Uruguay on 26 June, Paulinho netted in the 86th minute to give Brazil a 2–1 win and book the host country a spot in the final.
 In the final, Brazil outclassed Spain, beating the World and two-time defending European champions by a score of 3–0.
 For his efforts throughout the tournament, Paulinho received the Bronze Ball as the competition's third best player.